Who to See for Foot and Ankle Care?

 An Orthopaedist has been trained to operate and treat the whole musculoskeletal system.
 They are able to fully evaluate your entire lower extremity area.
 Additionally many foot and ankle physicians also treat other lower region issues like knees and hips so there is continuity of care with your surgeon.

-At North Oaks Orthopaedic Specialty Center, orthopedic foot and ankle specialist Dr. Patrick Barousse treats the common conditions listed below:
+At North Oaks Orthopedic Specialty Center, orthopedic foot and ankle specialist Dr. Patrick Barousse treats the common conditions listed below:

 Dr. Barousse believes that all patients are different and require a plan specific to their individual health needs.